Is your website getting the results you’re hoping for? How many visitors stick around, and how many of those who do are taking action?

 Since my area of expertise was using language for persuasion, I was intrigued.
-These writers were masters of persuasion, way beyond what I had even imagined was possible.
+These writers were masters of persuasion, way beyond what I had ever imagined was possible.

-And just around that same time, I was getting letters in the mail from AWAI – about the 6 Figure Copywriting Course, and yes, the letter was very persuasive as well.
+And just around that same time, I was getting letters in the mail from AWAI – about the 6 Figure Copywriting Course.
+And yes, the letters were very persuasive as well.
 So much so that I was soon the proud owner of said course and started working my way through it.

-I figured since I’m skilled at crafting language, this should be something I’d be good at.
-And as it turned out, I was.
+I figured since I was skilled at crafting language, this would be something I’d be good at too.
+And as it turned out, I was right.

-I got my first paying customers, a legal marketing firm, soon after I finished my course, and I eventually left academia to go into marketing full-time.
+I got my first paying customers, a legal marketing firm, soon after I finished my course.
+Eventually, I left academia to go into marketing full-time.

 What Is Copywriting, AKA Marketing Writing?

 Copywriting comes in several categories, and they all work together.
-Here are four of the main types:
+Here are four of the main ones:

 a) Sales Letters